Get a property report and suburb profile for any property in Upper Mount Gravatt

 Upper Mount Gravatt demographics

-Upper Mount Gravatt, located in Brisbane's southern suburbs, is a vibrant and diverse community known for its convenient access to shopping, education, and public transport.
+Upper Mount Gravatt, located in Brisbane's southern suburbs, is a thriving community known for its blend of residential comfort and commercial convenience.
 With a population of 10,800 and a median age of 33, the suburb attracts a mix of young professionals, families, and students.
-The area is well-served by the Westfield Garden City shopping centre, offering a wide range of retail, dining, and entertainment options, making it a popular destination for locals and visitors alike.
+Its proximity to major shopping centers, educational institutions, and public transport options makes it an appealing choice for those seeking a balanced lifestyle.

-The suburb's housing market is varied, with a significant portion of properties being rented, accounting for 46.3% of the housing stock.
-This high rental rate is indicative of the suburb's appeal to those seeking flexibility, including students from nearby Griffith University and professionals working in the city.
-Meanwhile, 25.6% of properties are owned outright, and 28.1% are owned with a mortgage, reflecting a stable community with a mix of long-term residents and new homeowners.
+The suburb's housing landscape is diverse, with a significant portion of properties being rented, accounting for 46.3% of the total.
+This high rental rate reflects its popularity among those seeking flexible living arrangements, including students and young professionals.
+Meanwhile, 25.6% of properties are owned outright, and 28.1% are owned with a mortgage, indicating a stable community with a mix of long-term residents and new homeowners.

 Upper Mount Gravatt infrastructure, key developments and investment opportunities